Postgraduate student grants

 • If you’re a disadvantaged student (see ‘Special rate of grant’ below)

-Rates of maintenance grant avaialble for 2024-2025
+Rates of maintenance grant available for 2025-2026

 Type of student grant